 Field emission from the curved section of the backplate is significant and, for certain parameters, may dominate the dark current transported through the first part of the beam-line.
 For the nominal beam setting of the solenoids it appears as an outer bright ring on the screen.

-Field emission from the cathode (flat surface and and the curved rim) leads to features observed in the central part of the screen, when the solenoid strength is set approximately to its nominal beam focussing setting.
-The central bright spot may not be due to ‘field emitters’ in the centre of the cathode, since simulations indicate field emission from the edge of the cathode may be focused to the centre of the screen.
+Field emission from the cathode (flat surface and the curved rim) leads to features observed in the central part of the screen, when the solenoid strength is set approximately to its nominal beam focussing setting.
+The central bright spot may not be due to field emitters in the centre of the cathode, since simulations indicate field emission from the edge of the cathode may be focused to the centre of the screen.

-There are several issues and uncertainties with the simulations that would require further work to evaluate further.
-There are various ways in which the electric and magnetic field in the simulations may differ from reality.
-At the emission surfaces where the particle energy is low, this may significantly affect the dynamics of the field emission.
+There are several issues and uncertainties with the simulations that would require further work to evaluate.
+Our hypothesis on the effect of the cathode position or length on the dark current brightness has not yet been simulated in full.
+Futhermore there are various ways in which the electric and magnetic fields in the simulations may differ from reality.
+At the emission surfaces where the particle energy is low this may significantly affect the dynamics of the field emission.
 In simulation, meshing artefacts may affect the gun electromagnetic field shape, even for perfectly described geometries.
-Other effects which might be thought small may also be important; for example mutual coil excitation included in the modelling of combined solenoid and bucking solenoid field were observed to make a significant different to the simulated screen patterns.
+Other effects which might be thought small may also be important; for example mutual coil excitation included in the modelling of combined solenoid and bucking solenoid field were observed to make a significant difference to the simulated screen patterns.
 We do not have detailed in-situ 3-D measurements of the magnetic and electric fields, which may include other such small effects, to compare against the modelled fields.